Interpretive Panels - Catchpool Eco-Hotspot

 Our Native Birds - Remutaka Forest Park

 These information panels have been designed and erected by the Rimutaka Forest Park Trust to illustrate and describe features of several native birds occurring in the Rimutaka Forest Park.

 These signs also herald an upcoming name-change for the Rimutaka Range and forest park.

 The Rimutaka Range (as we know it today) was subject to a Treaty Settlement between the Crown and Wairarapa and Southern Hawkes Bay iwi (Rangitāne o Wairarapa & Rangitāne o Tamaki nui-ā-Rua) and the historic mistake in the spelling “Remutaka” has been accepted.

 (An earlier settlement formally renamed the Rimutaka Pass to Remutaka Pass at the summit on SH2 between Featherston and Kaitoke on all of the NZTA and DOC signs up there – gazetted and effective from December 2015).
 When this new treaty is gazetted early in 2017, so too will official NZ Government acceptance of the corrected name “Remutaka”.

-Maps, signs, publications and other mentions of the name will eventually be changed over to ‘Remutaka’.
+Maps, signs, publications, domain names and other mentions of the name will eventually be changed over to ‘Remutaka’.

 Rimutaka Forest Park Trust

 The Rimutaka Forest Park Trust Inc have made these panels to describe some of the native birds living in Rimutaka Forest Park.

 The Mission of the Rimutaka Forest Park Trust is “to protect and restore the natural vegetation and wildlife of the Rimutaka Forest Park and to promote community understanding and appreciation of the Park”.